Nicht vs. KeinWhat's the difference exactly?

 What's the difference between nicht & kein?

-The difference between nicht & kein in German is very easy to understand: "Nicht" is used with verbs, while "kein" applies to nouns.
-Nicht can be translated as "not", while "kein" can often be translated as "no" or "none".
+The difference between nicht & kein in German is very easy to understand: Nicht is used with verbs, while kein is only used with nouns.
+In this sense, nicht can be translated as "not", while kein can be roughly translated as "no" or "none".

 Let's have a look at an example: